Home

 “Ask everyone if they are the same kind as me.”

-The fact the Savants* are usually looking for very specific character traits in others, but they don’t know which specific individuals will have those traits, so they have to “ask everyone” if they are that kind of a person.
+The fact the Old Souls* are usually looking for very specific character traits in others, but they don’t know which specific individuals will have those traits, so they have to “ask everyone” if they are that kind of a person.
 So they’ve already excluded all of the people they know as potential candidates for being the kind of people they are looking for, and the next step is everyone else.

 “Do you fit in with me?” or “Would you stay with someone (like me) forever?”

-The Savants*, however, are “unicorn hunting,” NOT DESPERATE for a relationship or a person to co-exist with; they are seeking something so much more than that.
+The Old Souls*, however, are “unicorn hunting,” NOT DESPERATE for a relationship or a person to co-exist with; they are seeking something so much more than that.
 Typically they are a little embarrassed to admit to it, whether they’re male or female.
 They are not particularly worried about whether someone will STAY with them, but they are more worried about winding up with someone they cannot truly connect with but can’t get rid of, either.
 Therefore, they’re very aware of what they like and don’t like and are not afraid to express it.

-The Normal Person* should express willingness and readiness for a deep commitment relatively fast.
+The Young Soul* should express willingness and readiness for a deep commitment relatively fast.
 They should say they want someone who is normal, even mundane, but who wants a committed relationship with someone suitable.
 If they want to raise a bar, they should say that they want someone who is serious about their health so that they can be relied on to stay alive and healthy for a long time into the future – but that is entirely optional.
 Then, they should continue stating their age and whether they have kids or not, if they do, mention their age, and include their income level in the profile.

 Friends with benefits